 This post may contain affiliate links.
 We may receive a comission from purchases made through these links

 From mid-2020, Appen raters from all over the world reported being invited by email to opt in for the new Appen China platform known as Appen 9.
-By accepting the invitation to create an Appen 9 account, the home-based agents that make up the Appen crowd are supposedly exposed to a wider variety of projects, as they will also have access to the ones that are available exclusively through the Chinese platform.
+By accepting the invitation to create an Appen 9 account, the home-based agents are supposedly exposed to a wider variety of projects, as they will also have access to the ones that are available exclusively through the Chinese platform.

 As everything comes at a price, opting in to Appen China involves accepting terms and conditions that many raters report as shady and suspicious.
-And that raises some questions: Is it worth to opt in to Appen China and create an account with Appen 9?
+And that raises some questions: Is it worth opting in to Appen China and creating an account with Appen 9?
 What are the pros and the cons?
 Will your personal information be shared with the Chinese government?
 These are the things that this article will look into and try to unveil.

 What is Appen China (or Appen 9)?